Bosham Gardens Open Day Sunday, 9th June 2019

 Bosham is situated about four miles west of Chichester.
 Head into Bosham village from the A259 and follow signs to the main Car Park at PO18 8HU.
 Please note that this is a Pay and Display car park.

-Click below for photographs of:
+Click below for photographs of previous years:

-All proceeds will go to The Cure Parkinson’s Trust was founded by business leaders living with Parkinson’s in 2005.
+All proceeds will go to The Cure Parkinson’s Trust which was founded by business leaders living with Parkinson’s in 2005.
 Their entrepreneurial spirit and ‘can-do’ attitude runs through everything we do and that’s what makes us different.
 Our vision is to help find a cure or cures for Parkinson’s.